canjs/can-component/docs/events.md

         }
       }

-## High performance template rendering
+## High performance view rendering

-While [can-stache-bindings] conveniently allows you to call a [can-component::ViewModel] method from a template like:
+While [can-stache-bindings] conveniently allows you to call a [can-component::ViewModel] method from a view like:

     <input ($change)="doSomething()"/>

 This has the effect of binding an event handler directly to this element.
 Every element that has a `($click)` or similar attribute has an event handler bound to it.
 For a large grid or list, this could have a performance penalty.

-By contrast, events bound using [can-component]’s events object use event delegation, which is useful for high performance template rendering.
+By contrast, events bound using [can-component]’s events object use event delegation, which is useful for high performance view rendering.
 In a large grid or list, event delegation only binds a single event handler rather than one per row.